tkreyche/I75W-Raymarine-Autopilot/README.md

 This implementation requires a Signal K server, commonly used with DIY boat networks running on a Raspberry Pi.
 Signal K running on other operating systems should work alos.

 A Tiller Pilot is typically mounted near the stern of a boat, where it can be inconvenient to view the display and operate the buttons.
-It's near impossible in boat that's heeling excessively.
+It's nearly impossible in boat that's heeling excessively.
 This project gives you a remote display, but it only solves half the problem.
 Using this display with a [Nauti-Control ST control](https://nauti-control.com/) module and a handheld wireless keypad give you a complete remote solution.
 NautiControl has a mobile phone UI, but I can't manage that singlehanded in typical sailing conditions.

 ### What the Display Shows